ChimeHQ/OperationPlus/README.md

 **AsyncProducerOperation**

-A variant of `ProducerOperation` that may produce a value value after the `main` method has completed executing.
+A variant of `ProducerOperation` that may produce a value after the `main` method has completed executing.

 ```swift
 import Foundation